ryan0x41/poster-api/README.md

-# poster
+# poster-api
-a social platform for music
+the backend for a social platform focusing on music